The Malartu Data Maturity Model

 Data intelligence requires going beyond historical analysis and moving toward predictive analysis.
 At this stage predicting market growth and customer demand becomes easier because we have a thorough understanding of what has lead to this demand in the past.

-With historical data aggregated and organized, stage 3 funds begin to ask themselves what is missing to make the most informed decision.
+With historical data aggregated and organized, stage 3 advisory firms begin to ask themselves what is missing to make the most informed decision.
 Based on this company’s operation, what do we need to dive into deeper to make the best decisions?
 Data from a CRM to measure sales efficiency?
-ESG-related initiatives to make sure we’re being effective?
-Data from the ERP system to manage inventory costs?
+Inventory data to manage costs?

-With this granular data being piped into Malartu, a firm can begin to build out more complex models that begin to leverage predictive analytics, whether through in-house models or newer, more powerful machine learning algorithms.
+With this granular data being piped into Malartu, a firm can begin to build out more sector-specific models that begin to leverage operational data, whether through in-house models or platform-provided algorithms.

 Stage 4: Becoming Data Driven

-Firms that are data driven make no decision without data.
+Firms that are data driven make no strategic decision without data.
 Their entire model revolves around data being freely available, trusted, and relevant.
-At stage four, firms have developed a system to aggregate, organize, and analyze a plentiful amount of data and can begin thinking about how they might use this data to achieve prescriptive analysis.
+At stage four, firms have developed a system to aggregate, organize, and analyze a plentiful amount of data and can begin thinking about how they might use this data to prescribe new strategic initiatives.

-While the most difficult analysis to achieve, prescriptive analytics in private market investing can be described as more quickly arriving at a strategic initiative based on what you think will happen in the future.
-Inherently, a firm cannot reach stage 4 or produce prescriptive analytics without first establishing descriptive analytics (stage 1 and 2) and predictive analytics (stage 3).
+While the most difficult analysis to achieve, prescriptive analytics can be described as more quickly arriving at a strategic initiative based on what you think will happen in the future.
+Inherently, a firm cannot reach stage 4 or produce prescriptive analytics without first establishing descriptive analytics (stage 1 and 2) and operational analytics (stage 3).
 Prescriptive analysis takes your firm further by not only describing what might happen, but actions you can take to benefit from these changes, and what might happen from making changes.

 While no model is infallible, achieving stage four data maturity is an immense competitive advantage to other firms, and one we are excited to help our customers realize.

-When thinking about a data platform for your fund there are a number of important factors to consider including aggregation, visualization, security, and interoperability.
+When thinking about a data platform for your advisory firm there are a number of important factors to consider including aggregation, visualization, security, and interoperability.
 Here are a few factors that put Malartu in a league of our own:

 A true Technological Advantage

-Unlike other programs, our platform doesn’t rely on humans to enter data manually on behalf of your firm.
-Shifting data aggregation from your team of analysts to an outsourced team of analysts doesn’t effectively mitigate the risk of human error, so we have built a true technological advantage for data aggregation by leveraging deep learning and machine vision to automate data transposition and data entry.
+Our platform doesn’t rely on humans to enter data manually on behalf of your firm.
+Shifting data aggregation from your team of analysts to an outsourced team of analysts doesn’t effectively mitigate the risk of human error, so we have built a true technological advantage for data aggregation by leveraging cloud-based APIs and machine vision to automate data transposition and data entry.

 Achieving Data Maturity

-We didn’t just build Malartu to improve on your current processes, we built our platform to transform our customers into data driven value creators.
-Financial services and technology is often an antiquated business, many platforms stop at data awareness.
-Between our superior aggregation and reporting capabilities to our more advanced technical partnerships, Malartu is the only platform that can truly take you from where you are today to where you want to be as a data driven organization.
+We didn’t just build Malartu to improve on your current processes, we built our platform to transform our partners into data driven value creators.
+Most of your competitors are only data aware.
+With Malartu you can truly move from where you are today to where you want to be: a data driven organization.